treosh/exthouse/README.md

   -h, --help         output usage information
 ```

-## Evaluate top 15 from Chrome Web Store
+## Data

+### Summary

+Extensions fetched from [Chrome Extensions Archive](https://crx.dam.io/) which includes 176,323 extensions and 396,057 versions ranked by number of users downloaded them.

-Exthouse includes top 15 extensions from Chrome Web Store located in exthouse/extensions/chrome-top-15.
+### Top 20 extensions from Chrome Web Store

-> Extensions were fetched using ranking form https://crx.dam.io/
-> They filtered by extensions not requiring login or some additional input from user to lunch.
+Extensions were filtered to exclude extensions require login and not relevant extensions in categories like PLATFORM_APP.
+They are placed in `./exensions/chrome-top-20` folder.

 ## Evaluate any extension